-Scoliosis curve with less than 15-20 degrees will require physiotherapy to correct or stabilise the curve with exercises into the corrective posture, while manual therapy and strong massage will help to release joint stiffness and tight muscles that are contributed from the curve to assist in maintaining the corrective posture.
+A scoliosis curve with less than 15-20 degrees will require physiotherapy to correct or stabilise the curve with exercises into the corrective posture; meanwhile, manual therapy and strong massage will help to release joint stiffness.
+As well as tight muscles that are contributed from the curve to assist in maintaining the corrective posture.

 |Rigid Brace||SpineCor Dynamic Corrective Brace|